 -Orlando Zevallos, Account Executive, Warranty Master

-The easiest way to set up new Custom Fields in Close is to use the Customizations Settings page (click on your name/picture in the top-right corner and choose Settings -> Customizations).
-Custom Fields are located near the bottom of the Customizations page.
+The easiest way to set up new Custom Fields in Close is to use the Lead Customization > Custom Fields Settings page.
 You can create, rename, merge, remove, and change types of Custom Fields from that page.

 Creating Custom Fields